 Brawer Bros.
 Inc., Hawthorne, N.J., is establishing a new warping, warehousing and distribution facility in Whiteville, N.C., where it is converting an existing building and installing eight or nine conventional warpers to prepare warps for knitters and weavers.
-Operations at the facility are already underway, with completion of the conversion and installation expected by the end of the year 2014.
+Operations at the facility are already underway, with completion of the conversion and installation expected by the end of 2014.

 According to Brawer Bros.
 CEO Shartel “Skip” Smith, the new facility offers opportunities for further expansion as called for.
 “This expansion will give Brawer added flexibility and capacity to service and react to its southern-based customers’ needs more quickly and efficiently,” he said.